 Android includes support for NFC Host Card Emulation (HCE) mode.
-If a device implementation does include an NFC controller chipset capable of HCE and Application ID (AID) routing, then it:
+If a device implementation does include an NFC controller chipset capable of HCE (for NfcA and/or NfcB) and it supports Application ID (AID) routing, then it:

-- MUST report the android.hardware.nfc.hce feature constant. - MUST support NFC HCE APIs as defined in the Android SDK [Resources, 108].
+- MUST report the android.hardware.nfc.hce feature constant. - MUST support NFC HCE APIs as defined in the Android SDK.